Jazzman-Cyber/Cline-Body-Timeout-Fix/README.md

 | `test-all.cjs` / `test-run.cjs` | end-to-end tests: `node test-all.cjs` |
 | `package.json` + `node_modules/` | local `undici` used by the patch |

+## requirements:
+you must run "npm install" to insure that you have a full working copy of node.js.

 ## When / how to run the injector

 - Initial setup: copy the Cline-timeout-fix folder to anywhere you like, I just put it on the C: drive.